 At the end of his life, Robert Frost renewed interest in purchasing the farm from the current owner, but the owner declined to sell.
 After Frost died, a former student of his named John Pillsbury arranged for the state to purchase the property.
 Pillsbury became the chairman of the property and worked diligently to restore it.

 Robert Frost’s best-known poems include The Road Not Taken and Stopping by Woods On a Snowy Evening.
-Middle schoolers may also recognize Nothing Gold Can Stay, from The Outsiders by S.E.
-Hinton, which is on the lit.genius.com website.
+Readers may also recognize Nothing Gold Can Stay, from The Outsiders by S.E.
+Hinton, which is on the genius.com website.

 Seeing the natural beauty of the area helped us understand Frost’s inspiration.
-As you get caught up in the setting and another time, be careful about the wildlife in the area.
+As you get caught up in the setting and another time, be careful about the wildlife.
 As we walked in the nearby woods, a caretaker warned us of a bear sighting.

 Before heading to the farm, get to know it online.
 Not only does its website provide information about Robert Frost and the environment, but it has a treasure trove of classroom ideas, activities for kids, and links to other important poetry websites.

-The population of Derry is approximately 34,000, and the population of Franconia is less than 1,200.
+Both places are in towns that remain fairly small.
+The population of Derry is a little more than 20,000, and the population of Franconia is less than 1,200.